rehierl/abstract-properties/13-x-document-trees/13-5-document-order/1-0-document-order.md

 Based on that, the process of parsing a document can be described as an event-driven process.

-Note that start-tags can be said to represent an **enter-order** (i.e. a sequence of enter events) and the end-tags an **exit-order** (i.e. a sequence of exit events).
-Based on that, the tag-based syntax can be understood to support **a stream-based point of view**.
+Note that start-tags can be described to represent an **enter-order** (i.e. a sequence of enter events) and the end-tags an **exit-order** (i.e. a sequence of exit events).
+Based on that, the tag soup of a document can be understood to describe as a sequence of enter- and exit events.

+Note that, since each enter-event is paired with an exit-event, the tag-based syntax can be understood to support **a stream-based point of view**.

-Since an implementation must be able to determine whether or not a given node is located within the scope of a property, a clear understanding of the meaning of the start-tags and the end-tags is critical.
+Since an implementation must be able to determine whether or not a given node is located within the scope of a property (e.g. within the scope of a section), a clear understanding of the meaning of the start-tags and the end-tags is critical.
 After all, how is one to tell the context of a node, if one can not pinpoint its exact location?

 Note that, as a matter of simplification, subsequent discussions will assume that any node and its scope can be expressed in terms of a pair of tags.
-Based on that, any document can be understood to consist of start-tags and end-tags only and can therefore be described as a pure sequence of tags.
+Based on that, any document can be understood to consist of paired start- and end-tags and can therefore be described as a pure sequence of tags.

 <!-- ======================================================================= -->
 ## the pre-order tree traversal